• Skip to primary navigation

 What a lot of people often forget is that 529 plans don’t have to be for your children – you can use them for yourself too.
 If you’re a current student and paying tuition out of pocket, you should consider funneling your tuition payments through your 529 plan in order to turn that taxable income, into tax-free income (I wrote about this 529 plan hack in this post from earlier this year).

 Take my home state of Minnesota as an example.
-The legislature here recently passed a law allowing single individuals to deduct up to $1,500 from state taxable income and up to $3,000 from state taxable income for married couples.
+In Minnesota, single individuals can deduct up to $1,500 from state taxable income and up to $3,000 from state-taxable income for married couples.

 This works perfectly for a couple like my wife and I. She’s still a resident and her residency requires her to pay a fairly small amount of tuition – about $4,000 or so each semester.
 By funneling our tuition payments through her 529 plan, we can essentially turn $3,000 of her tuition payments into completely, tax-free income.